Blog

 What is Christian Faith

 The Christian definition of faith tells us what the Christian faith is about.
 According to the Nelson’s Bible dictionary, faith is: A belief in or confident attitude toward God, involving commitment to His will for one’s life.
-Faith is the instrument by which the gift of salvation is received.
-Eph.
-2:8-9 reads:
+Faith is the instrument by which the gift of salvation is received according to the Scriptures.
+Ephesians 2:8-9 reads:

 8 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: